taisei-project/taisei/doc/GAME.rst

 Once you reach the game itself, a bunch of numbers will appear on the right of your screen (HUD).
 These are
+.
 -  **Score** Your current score.
 See `Scoring System`_. grazing, and collecting items.
 -  **Lives** How many lives you have.
 The *Next* value shows the next score at which you receive a bonus new life.
 -  **Spell Cards** How many `Bombs`_ you have.
 If your *Fragment* count goes to 500, you get a new bomb.
--  **Power** How strong your current weapon is.
+-  **Power** How strong your current shot is.
 Maxes out at 4, but can be overcollected until 6.
 -  **Value** `Point Item Value`_ at the top of the screen.
 -  **Volts** See `Scoring System`_.